The Amazon Resource Name (ARN) and the assumed role ID, which are identifiers that you

 A percentage value that indicates the packed size of the session policies and session tags combined passed in the request.
 The request fails if the packed size is greater than 100 percent, which means the policies and tags exceeded the allowed space.

-You can require users to specify a source identity when they assume a role.
-You do this
+You can require users to set a source identity value when they assume a role.
+You do

 actions taken with assumed roles in the

 The regex used to validate this parameter is a string of characters consisting of upper- and lower-case alphanumeric characters with no spaces.
 You can also include underscores or any of the following characters: =,.@-

 The unique user identifier that is returned by the identity provider.
 This identifier is

 WebIdentityToken that was submitted with the

 AssumeRoleWithWebIdentity call.
 The identifier is typically unique to the